Do I Have to Pay Taxes on Bank Account Interest?

 These answers to commonly asked questions about bank account interest taxes should help clear your final concerns on the matter.

-Always Pay Tax When Tax is Due
+Always Pay Your Taxes When They’re Due

 Paying taxes on your taxable interest doesn’t have to throw a wrench in your plans.

 Even though you do have to pay taxes on this income, most people will only owe a small amount in taxes.
-That’s because most people just don’t much interest on bank accounts.
+That’s because most people just don’t earn much interest on bank accounts.

 Paying taxes on interest is inevitable.
 The most important thing is to file your tax return and pay your tax bill by the tax deadline.
 One thing’s for sure: you won’t want to pay any tax penalties as a result of filing or paying your taxes late.
 Late fees would likely be more than the amount you actually owe in savings account interest tax itself.